yzguysie/2D-Universe-Sim-Python/README.md

 # 2D-Universe-Sim-Python
-Not Good but a universe simulator made using pygame

-If you want to edit things you can
+Instructions:
+run the Game file in python idle

+uses pygame 2.20

+If read_from_file is enabled, you need to have the .ini file and name it 2D Universe Sandbox.ini